bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>5.
 Media Queries:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Using media queries you can define completely different styles for different browser sizes.
+<p>Using media queries you can define completely different styles for different browser sizes.</p>

 ```css
 /* Use a media query to add a breakpoint at 800px: */